 Also families.
 The Jazz Age Lawn Party is known for being a family friendly event.
 Yet it has few aspects that cater specifically to children.
 Fun for all ages is every inch the case of this lovely celebration.
 (Every inch apart from the bar I should say!
 Prohibition has no place at this jazz age event.
 Let me assure you, the St. Germain signature cocktails are incredibly refreshing in the heat!)

 Michael Arenella & His Dreamland Orchestra provide a steady soundtrack of big band jazz tunes throughout the day.
-The man looks impeccable and his voice is smoother than the ferry side over the calm New York harbor.
+The man looks impeccable and his voice is smoother than the ferry ride over the calm New York harbor.
 He’s also a terrific master of ceremonies, bringing in the lovely dancers of the Dreamland Follies and Carvella’s Canarsi Wobblers.